dmbarbour/awelon/README.md

         %  left as exercise for reader :)

 By convention, the right hand is used for volatile operations (take, put, etc.).
 The left hand is used instead for environment extensions based on introspection and metaprogramming - such as modeling named stacks.

-Literals are still added to the current stack.

 *NOTE:* The programmer's hands are generally NOT passed to partially applied behaviors.
 The intuition here is that the developer is installing a behavior that will then execute without further guidance or interference.
 Also, conversely, the installed behavior must not affect the contents of the programmer's hand.
 Arguments to a partially applied behavior must be explicitly provided.